Site History and Significance

 2022 World Monuments Watch

-In response, the 2022 World Monuments Watch calls attention to the need to preserve traditional building skills in Sumba and to support community-oriented training that bring together the carriers of traditional knowledge and skills, interested trainees, with decision makers in local government.
+The nomination of Sumba Island to the 2022 World Monuments Watch calls attention to the need to preserve traditional building skills in Sumba and to support community-oriented training that bring together the carriers of traditional knowledge and skills, interested trainees, with decision makers in local government.

 Through the World Monuments Watch, WMF collaborates with local partners to design and implement targeted conservation programs—including advocacy, planning, education, and physical interventions in the historic built environment—to improve human well-being through cultural heritage preservation.